chancejs/chancejs/docs/time/date.md

 ```

 If you want richer control over date format, strongly suggest using the
-[Moment][Moment] library.
+[Moment] library.
 Our formatting is very minimalist, and it's out of our
 core competency to offer dates in a myriad of formats.

 Can optionally specify defaults for any of day, month, or year.